Modify an Existing cTrader cBot

 Recommended Next Steps

-If the strategy is from another platform and needs adapting for cTrader first, use the Convert a Trading Robot workflow instead.
+Before submitting your request, make sure you provide the full source code and clearly describe the change you want.
+Mention any known issues or expected behaviour to guide the update.
+If the strategy is from another platform and needs to be adapted for cTrader first, use the Convert a Trading Robot workflow before making modifications.